 - 1 What Are Dental Implants?

-- 3 Should I Go Overseas to Save Cost on Dental Implants?
+- 3 Should I Go Overseas to Save Money on Dental Implants?

-- 4 Different Payment Plans Available for Dental Implants
+- 4 Different Payment Plans are Available for Dental Implants

 What Are Dental Implants?

-The replacement tooth is designed for those who want comfort and stability.
-The artificial teeth can replace one tooth, multiple consecutive ones, or even an entire arch of teeth.
-Unlike conventional dentures, which typically slide around when chewing on hard foods and can be uncomfortable, these replacements feel just like the real teeth with no discomfort at all, even while eating.
+The replacement teeth are designed for those who want comfort and stability.
+Artificial teeth can replace one tooth, multiple consecutive ones, or even an entire arch of teeth.
+Unlike conventional dentures, which typically slide around when chewing on hard foods and can be uncomfortable, these replacements feel just like real teeth with no discomfort at all, even while eating.

 Usually, the healing period of the jawbone and gum tissues takes around 3 to 6 months if everything goes well.
 Moreover, the highest success rate for dental implants is 98%, but they require upkeep and maintenance to last a lifetime.